skip to Main Content

 BACKGROUND TO THE PROJECT

-Against this background, the project envisages various measures to aid economic development and promote employment in Ghana’s formal and informal sectors: SMEs from northern Ghana will be supported in improving their marketing, and the advisory skills of start-up ecosystems from Tamale and Kumasi will be enhanced.
-Members of the informal sector on Accra’s Old Fadama dumping ground will be enabled to increase their income-generating opportunities through self-employment.
-At the same time, the launch of a system to extend manufacturer responsibility for plastic packaging will be facilitated in order to improve job opportunities in the informal sector.
+Against this background, the project envisaged various measures to boost economic development and employment in Ghana’s formal and informal sectors: it aimed to support small and medium-sized enterprises (SMEs) from northern Ghana in improving their marketing and to enhance the advisory skills of start-up ecosystems from Tamale and Kumasi.
+It sought to enable people working in the informal sector on Accra’s Old Fadama scrapyard to increase their income-generating opportunities through self-employment.
+At the same time, it aimed to facilitate the introduction of a system to extend producer responsibility for plastic packaging that also improves job opportunities in the informal sector.

 PROJECT OBJECTIVE